-You’ve already taken steps to provide financial security for your loved ones in the case of your death by setting funds aside, but one of the most neglected aspects is designating a beneficiary.
+By setting funds aside, you’ve already taken steps to provide financial security for your loved ones in the case of your death, but one step most often neglected is designating a beneficiary.

 Your beneficiary is the person to whom your benefits are paid in the event of your death.
 There have been many cases where family members don’t receive the life insurance or retirement savings payouts promised to them by their deceased loved ones, simply because the beneficiaries weren't designated initially, or updated as life circumstances changed.

 For peace of mind, make sure you have up-to-date beneficiaries, familiarize yourself with what happens if you do not name a beneficiary, and identify any action steps you need to take.
 An ideal time to “take inventory” of your beneficiary designations is during the annual benefits Open Enrollment period in the fall.
 A good rule of thumb however, is to update your beneficiaries during a life event, such as a marriage, birth or death.
 You can update your beneficiary by following the instructions below.

 As a Stanford employee, you are automatically enrolled in basic term life and business travel accident insurance at no charge.
 Additionally, you have the option to elect supplemental life and AD&D. If you die without naming a beneficiary, your insurance will be payable to the first of the following: your (a) surviving spouse or Registered Domestic Partner; (b) surviving child(ren) in equal shares; (c) surviving parents in equal shares; (d) surviving siblings in equal shares; (e) estate.
 Log into My Benefits to review and change your current beneficiaries, located in the Personal Information tab, or call the University HR Service Team for assistance.